giuthas/satkit/docs/SATKIT_development_guide.markdown

-# SATKIT Code Conventions
+# SATKIT development guide

+## Code conventions

-This document is a guideline, not a ruleset.
+These are a guidelines, not a ruleset.

 First things first: write in good pythonic style.